codingwithshawnyt/Space-Walk/README.md

 **GAME INFO**

-- Your goal in the game is to bypass all the traps, obstacles, and enemies while collecting all the kiwis on your way.
+- Your goal in the game is to bypass all the traps, obstacles, and enemies while avoiding all the kiwis on your way.

 - The level creation and programming of the objects and traps were made by me using Visual Studio.